 The best time to fly to Sandakan is during the hottest months when there is less rainfall and recorded the warmest time.
 The hottest months are May, June and April.
 The east coast is relatively stable during June and July with afternoon showers helping to freshen the humid weather.
 Visitors are the least during the end of the year and January as the rainy and monsoon seasons are likely to occur.

-2. The Turtle Island Park - Also known as Pulau Penyu National Park, this park comprises of three islands which are Selingan, Bakkungan Kecil and Gulisan.
+2. The Turtle Island Park-Also known as Pulau Penyu National Park, this park comprises of three islands which are Selingan, Bakkungan Kecil and Gulisan.
 All the three islands are protected within marine parks on both sides of the Malaysian and Philippine borders.
 The park's headquarters, the visitors' centre, basic tourist facilities and a turtle hatchery are mainly located at Selingan Island which is the largest island compared to Bakkungan Kecil and Gulisan.
 Most of the green and hawksbill turtles which lay their eggs on the beaches of the islands commonly between July and October when the seas are calmer.
-For those who want to learn more on turtles, the visitors' centre can give in-depth information.
-Besides the turtles, the west side of the island offers water sports activities including snorkelling.
+For those who want to learn more on turtles, the visitors’ centre can give in-depth information.
+Besides the turtles, the west side of the island offers water sport activities including snorkelling.